 The School work to ensure the systems do protect pupils and staff and are reviewed and improved regularly.

-If staff or pupils discover unsuitable sites or any material which would be unsuitable, this should be reported to [POSITION].
+If staff or pupils discover unsuitable sites or any material which would be unsuitable, this should be reported to the Leadership Team.

 Regular checks are made to ensure that filtering methods are appropriate, effective and reasonable and that users access only appropriate material as far as possible.
 This is not always possible to guarantee and the School cannot accept liability for the material accessed or its consequence.